MvvmCross/MvvmCross/README.md

 > Install-Package MvvmCross

 Make sure that both the shared core project and your application projects include the NuGet.
-For more details please visit the [Getting Started documentation.](https://www.mvvmcross.com/documentation/getting-started/getting-started) which also provide easier ways, through Visual Studio and Xamarin Studio plugins to install and manage MvvmCross in your project.
+For more details please visit the [Getting Started documentation,](https://www.mvvmcross.com/documentation/getting-started/getting-started) which also provides easier ways, through Visual Studio and Xamarin Studio plugins to install and manage MvvmCross in your project.

 ## Filing issues